Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

-VPN Gateway uses service health to notify about planned and unplanned maintenance.
+VPN Gateway uses service health alerts to notify about planned and unplanned maintenance.

 **Resources**